tensorflow/ranking/tensorflow_ranking/g3doc/api_docs/python/tfr/metrics/make_ranking_metric_fn.md

     input is the relevance label of the item.
 The gain is often defined to be of the form 2^label-1.
 *   <b>`rank_discount_fn`</b>: (function) The rank discount function.
-A method to define the dicount parameters used in the definitions of DCG and NDCG metrics, where the input in the rank of item.
+A method to define the discount parameters used in the definitions of DCG and NDCG metrics, where the input in the rank of item.
 The discount function is commonly defined to be of the form log(rank+1).